Children's Hospital is part of the UPMC family.

 A 3D version of ultrafast CT can assess the pulmonary arteries and veins in the lungs, or check certain heart defects after birth.

 Depending on the results of the ultrafast CT scan, your child may need other tests to help the doctor diagnose his or her heart problem.

-To make an appointment or learn more about ultrafast CT, contact the Heart Institute at Children's Hospital of Pittsburgh of UPMC at 412-692-5540.
+To make an appointment or learn more about ultrafast CT, contact the Heart Institute at UPMC Children's Hospital at 412-692-5540.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 UPMC Children’s Hospital of Pittsburgh

 4401 Penn Ave.

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.